might-tree/210020072_WiDS_intro2ai/README.md

-# Winter in Data Science 2022
-## Introduction to Artificial Intelligence with Python
+# Introduction to Artificial Intelligence with Python (Winter in Data Science 2022)